-“Only a Sith Deals in Absolutes” (and Why You Shouldn’t Believe It)
+“Only a Sith Deals in Absolutes” (Don’t Believe It)

-In Star Wars: Episode III, Obi-Wan Kenobi makes a rather odd claim.
-At the core of that claim is a belief system that can affect how we see the entire world.
+In Star Wars: Episode III, Obi-Wan Kenobi makes a rather odd claim about absolutes.
+At its core is a belief system that can affect how we see the entire world.

 All right, Star Wars fans—Dec.
 17 is right around the corner, which means now is the perfect time to discuss a movie many of us feel so strongly about.